The Manitoba Human Rights Board of Commissioners

 The following people sit on the current Manitoba Human Rights Board of Commissioners:

 Yvonne Peters has a Bachelor of Arts and a Bachelor of Law from the University of Saskatchewan and a Bachelor of Social Work from the University of Regina.
 She practices equality rights law in Winnipeg, providing legal consultation and advice.
-She serves as the Vice-Chair of the Accessibility Advisory Council appointed by the Honourable Jennifer Howard, Minister Responsible for Persons with Disabilities.
-Her community work includes serving as a council member of the Manitoba Bar Association, as a member of the Council of Canadians with Disabilities’ Human Rights Committee and as a board member of the Winnipeg Folk Festival.
+She is the Chair of the Manitoba Accessibility Advisory Council, Vice-President of the Legal Help Centre and a Board member of the Winnipeg Folk Festival.